alifzwan/web3Lab/README.md

     }
     ```
 ### What Are The Purpose Of Migration?
-  The Migrations.sol file in the Truffle Suite is a special contract that helps manage the deployment of other contracts to the Ethereum network.
+  The `Migrations.sol` file in the Truffle Suite is a special contract that helps manage the deployment of other contracts to the Ethereum network.

   Its purpose is to track and handle the deployment of smart contracts in a systematic way.

-  **Explanation**:
+### Migration Explanation

   Order of Deployment:
   - Truffle uses migration scripts to deploy contracts in a specific order.